Partition (song): Synopsis

 The story of the video was meant to illustrate the lyrics of the song.
 It depicts the sexual fantasies of a rich and bored housewife played by Beyoncé who tries to seduce her man while having breakfast at her house wearing a white robe.
 The video opens with various shots of a big mansion in which the singer is seen in one of the rooms.
 She tries to get her man's attention while he reads a newspaper.
 As he does not notice her, she throws a napkin on the floor and her female servant comes to lift it.
 The clip transitions to scenes of Beyoncé dressed in a Victorian jeweled outfit with a mask in her hands, lip-syncing the lyrics and dancing to the rhythm of the song.
 Afterwards, she is seen entering a limousine in which Jay-Z is already inside.
 Scenes of Beyoncé with a black coat and lingerie walking in front of the car are also intertwined throughout.

 The car stops in front of the club Crazy Horse.
 The following scenes show the singer emerging in a different set with a black background, as well as dancing atop a grand piano.
 Later, she is seen with female hands on her body as she dances seductively.
 Other scenes show her wearing lingerie and performing a pole dance with several other female dancers.
-Shortly afterwards, Beyoncé performs a choreographed chair dance across a purple background as Jay-Z is seen in the audience watching her while smoking a cigar.
+Shortly afterwards, Beyoncé performs a silhouette choreographed chair dance across a purple background as Jay-Z is seen in the audience watching her while smoking a cigar.
 The end of the video shows the singer dancing with another woman next to her to a projected cheetah print.
 The last seconds cut to the breakfast table where Beyoncé is seen.
 For the video, the singer wears an archival corset by Christian Lacroix, lace gloves by Chanel, and a crystal mask by Atelier Swarovski.